ikonomov/DiabloX/README.md

    * Gold pile size has been increased to 20,000 [5,000].
    * The game name and application ID for Discord have been changed to DiabloX.
    * GameID, Stash and character files have been assigned unique names and identifiers to prevent issues with different builds.
-   * The textbox has been resized for item labels and made transparent for chat messages.
    * The game difficulty info has been moved from the automap to the version info pop-up message (hotkey `V`).
    * Help menu has been replaced by a list of shrine descriptions.
    * [Keyboard controls](https://github.com/ikonomov/DiabloX/wiki/Keyboard-Controls):